danisimore/SimpleLandingWebSite/README.md

 # Third commit (fix)
 The static directory has been moved to the root of the project; Added STATICFILES_DIRS list to settings.py for correct work of collectstatic command

+# Fourth commit
+Added settings to Dockerfile.prod to be able to upload media files when the project is deployed on the server